Link Search Menu Expand Document

 This setting allows well-known “man-in-the-middle”, impersonation, and credential stealing attacks.
 Never use this in any production setting.

-Optionally, to enable communication via proxies, simply set the proxy configuration:
+Optionally, to enable communication via proxies, add a proxy configuration:

 clt = Client(